Cat Grooming, is it really necessary?

 Cat Grooming is expensive due to the extra staff needed to safely hold your kitty and to insure it doesn't get cut while clipping off a matted coat.
 Also it takes a lot of experience and not every groomer wants to risk being bit by a cat which can put them out of work due to their saliva being more risky then being bitten by a dog.

 Give me a call if I can answer anymore questions for you or you'd like to come by and just have me take a look at your kitty to see what can be done to fix it up.
 I will know if it needs to be done at a vet hospital with Doctors on duty and if it will require a sedative to get groomed safely.
-I have worked in a large Vet Hospital grooming cats and if they are severely matted they may need to be at a location where doctors are on duty in-case of it being too risky if they are severely matted to the bone.
+If cats are severely matted they may need to be at a location where doctors are on duty in-case of it being too risky with the matts being so tight to the bone.

 Cat Grooming Prices